profbmuthu/OnLine/PITCHME.md

 - Attack that uses a fake identity, such as a network identity
 - Gain unauthorized access to personal computer information
 - Carried out through legitimate access identification
-- Perpetrated using stolen passwords and logons,
+- Perpetrated using stolen passwords and logins
 - By finding a way around the authentication process

 ---